coreos/docs/launching-containers/launching/getting-started-with-systemd/index.md

 | `%b` | BootID | Similar to the machine ID, but this value is random and changes on each boot |
 | `%H` | Hostname | Allows you to run the same unit file across many machines.
 Useful for service discovery.
 Example: `/domains/example.com/%H:8081` |

-A full list is on the [systemd man page](http://www.freedesktop.org/software/systemd/man/systemd.unit.html).
+A full list of specifiers can be found on the [systemd man page](http://www.freedesktop.org/software/systemd/man/systemd.unit.html#Specifiers).

 ## Instantiated Units